specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

  Create a CSV file (or [other supported file format](/azure/ai-services/translator/document-translation/reference/get-supported-glossary-formats)) that contains all the terms and phrases you want to use in your translation.
 --->
 2. In the first column of the worksheet, add the terms or phrases in the source language.
 In the second column, add the terms or phrases in the target language.
-The terms and phrases in the glossary are case-senstive.
+The terms and phrases in the glossary are case-sensitive.

     ![Screenshot of a spreadsheet showing two columns with example source terms and target terms.](../media/content-understanding/translation-glossary-format-example.png)

-3. Save the file as a CSV (*.csv) file.
+3. Save the file as a CSV file (*.csv).

 4. Upload the file to the appropriate SharePoint document library or OneDrive folder.